glqglq/glqglq.github.io/index.md

 - July, 2020~May, 2023: Engineer in Institute of Computing Technology(ICT), Chinese Academy of Science(CAS)

 ## Education
 - Ph.D. in Computer Science and Technology.
-Beijing University of Posts and Telecommunications(Beijing), Beijing, China.
-2023~now
+Beijing University of Posts and Telecommunications(BUPT), Beijing, China.
+2023~now.
-- M.S. in Computer Science and Technology, Institute of Computing Technology(ICT), Chinese Academy of Science(CAS), Beijing, China.
-2017~2020
+- M.S. in Computer Science and Technology.
+Institute of Computing Technology(ICT), Chinese Academy of Science(CAS), Beijing, China.
+2017~2020.
-- B.S. in Network Engineering, Shandong University of Science and Technology(SDUST)(ranking 2/48), Qingdao, China.
-2013~2017
+- B.S. in Network Engineering.
+Shandong University of Science and Technology(SDUST), Qingdao, China.
+2013~2017.

 ## Research Interests